grok-ai/nn-template/docs/integrations/githubactions.md

 !!! info

-    The template offers worfloes to autmatically run tests and pre-commits on pull requestes, publish on PyPi and the docs on GitHub Pages on release.
+    The template offers workflows to automatically run tests and pre-commits on pull requests, publish on PyPi and the docs on GitHub Pages on release.